Pizza: Crust

 The bottom of the pizza, called the "crust", may vary widely according to style—thin as in a typical hand-tossed Neapolitan pizza or thick as in a deep-dish Chicago-style.
 It is traditionally plain, but may also be seasoned with garlic or herbs, or stuffed with cheese.
 The outer edge of the pizza is sometimes referred to as the cornicione.
 Some pizza dough contains sugar, to help its yeast rise and enhance browning of the crust.

 Cheese

 Mozzarella is commonly used on pizza, with the buffalo mozzarella produced in the surroundings of Naples.
 Other cheeses are also used, particularly burrata, Gorgonzola, provolone, pecorino romano, ricotta, and scamorza.
 Less expensive processed cheeses or cheese analogues have been developed for mass-market pizzas to produce desirable qualities such as browning, melting, stretchiness, consistent fat and moisture content, and stable shelf life.
 This quest to create the ideal and economical pizza cheese has involved many studies and experiments analyzing the impact of vegetable oil, manufacturing and culture processes, denatured whey proteins, and other changes in manufacture.
 In 1997, it was estimated that annual production of pizza cheese was 1 e6MT in the US and 100000 MT in Europe.

 Varieties and styles

-A great number of pizza varieties exist, defined by the choice of toppings and sometimes also crust.
-There are also several styles of pizza, defined by their preparation method.
-The following lists feature only the notable ones.